marvin-marvin/docker-k8s-rclone/README.md

-# docker-k8s-rclone-website
+# docker-k8s-rclone
-docker image and kubernetes deployment for rclone sync - website
+docker image and kubernetes deployment for rclone sync